nomemory/andreinc-site/_posts/2010-09-30-generic-data-structures-in-c.md

   - "templates"
 ---

-In order to prove that [generic programming](http://en.wikipedia.org/wiki/Generic_programming) (the style of computer programming in which algorithms are written in terms of _to-be-specified-later_ types that are then_instantiated_ when needed for specific types provided as parameters) can be achieved in **C**, let's write the implementation of a generic **[Stack](http://en.wikipedia.org/wiki/Stack_(data_structure))** [data structure](http://en.wikipedia.org/wiki/Stack_(data_structure)) .
-We will follow two possible approaches:
+> This tutorial assumes the reader is familiar with _C macros_, _C pointers_, and basic data-structures.

+Let's face it, The `C` Language is not friendly towards generic programming, but we can use a few tricks:

 * [_Hacking_ with the `#preprocessor`](#hacking-with-the-preprocessor)
 * [Using the flexibility of the void pointer (`void*`)](#using-the-void-pointer-void)

 You can always try both of the approaches and see which one is more suitable for your particular case .

-Also note that there are already generic C libraries available (see [GLib](http://library.gnome.org/devel/glib/)).
+Also note that there are already _generic_ C libraries available (see [GLib](http://library.gnome.org/devel/glib/)).

 An existing [github project](https://github.com/nomemory/blog-generic-data-structures-in-c) contains all the code from this article, to clone it: